ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.ems-esp/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### 1.1.0 (2022-02-07)
+* last tested version for old ems-esp ESP8266 with API V2.
+* support for KM200 HRV (ventilation)
+* corrections for km200 recordings and statistics module
+* prepare for ems-esp firmware 3.4

+### 1.0.14 (2022-02-07)
+* adjust paths in io-package.json

+### 1.0.13 (2022-02-07)
+* last tested version for old ems-esp ESP8266 with API V2.
+* No support for future adapter versions anymore - please upgrade to ESP32.
+* support for KM200 HRV (ventilation)
+* corrections for km200 recordings and statistics module
+* prepare for ems-esp firmware 3.4

+### 1.0.12 (2022-02-06)
+* update statistics states

 ### 1.0.11 (2022-02-01)
 * support for KM200 HRV (ventilation)
 * corrections on recordings for 1st day of month